Academic-Panic/academic-panic.github.io/index.md

 Academic Panic is a web application for UH Manoa students to connect with their peers to engage in more effective and collaborative learning with
-- a study session planning system that can notify other students of,
+- a study session planning system that can notify other students of
-- a course review and rating system, and
+- a course review and rating system
-- a "friends" system to connect students without disclosing sensitive information,
+- a "friends" system to connect students without disclosing sensitive information

 ## Goals